James Danly

-James Danly is an American attorney serving as a member of the Federal Energy Regulatory Commission.
-He was nominated by President Donald Trump in 2019 and took office on March 31, 2020.
-He formerly served as the agency's general counsel.
+James Patrick Danly is an American attorney who was a member of the Federal Energy Regulatory Commission.
+He was nominated by President Donald Trump in 2019 and took office on March 30, 2020.
+In January 2025, President-elect Donald Trump announced his intention to appoint Danly as Deputy Secretary of the United States Department of Energy.

+He formerly served as FERC's general counsel.
 On November 5, 2020, he was named chairman of FERC.
 After serving for only 77 days, Danly was demoted on January 21, 2021, when President Biden named Richard Glick Chairman.
+He stepped down at the end of the 2023-2024 congressional session when his term expired.

 Background

-Danly is a native of Nashville, Tennessee.
+Danly was born in Belgium, and has lived in Memphis, Tennessee, Paris, France, and London, England.
 He earned a Bachelor of Arts degree in English from Yale University and Juris Doctor from the Vanderbilt University Law School.
 After graduating from law school, Danly worked as an attorney in the energy industry, including at the law firm Skadden.